dibyendumajumdar/programming/prioritization.md

 ## Introduction

 Several years ago I was running a project where we were developing a soluton for a client.
-The client wanted the software to be devlivered within a certain budget and time frame.
+The client wanted the software to be delivered within a certain budget and time frame.
 Requirements were not yet finalized, and they were evolving as the project went on.
 I was working for the consultancy that had already committed to delivering the software within those stated constraints.